 Use a marine-grade deck cleaner, a deck brush, a soft towel and a bucket of warm water.

 Products To Avoid When Cleaning Non-Skid Boat Deck

-- Using Household Cleaners: These are too strong for some non-skid boat decks.
-Instead use marine grade cleaners only.
+- Using Household Cleaners: Household cleaners are sometimes too strong for some non-skid boat decks.
+Instead, use marine-grade cleaners only

 Alternative Non-Skid Boat Deck Cleaning Options